thomasrobertgee/recipe-app/README.md

     - **Dynamically handles pagination**, scraping all available pages for each category automatically.
     - Extracts detailed price information, including unit prices (e.g., per kg).
 - **AI-powered recipe generation** that uses a user's saved preferences and pantry items to create tailored recipes.
+- **AI-powered Recipe Modification:** Users can request modifications to any recipe (e.g., "make this vegan", "double the servings"), and the AI will generate a new, updated version.
 - **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry.
 - **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
 - **Intelligent Shopping List:** A dynamic list that consolidates ingredients, calculates costs, and tracks spending against a user's budget.